ZAGREB - Empowering Parents / Feldenkrais and ABM / Children's Project

 and 2-days of FREE Lessons for babies and children

-In May 2019, Nancy Aberle and Lynn Bullock will give the eigth Feldenkrais and Anat Baniel Method Seminar for Parents and Professionals in Zagreb about WORKING with CHILDREN.
-A team of experienced Feldenkrais and ABM Practitioners will give 2 days of free lessons for the children with disabilities and their families.
+Nancy Aberle and Lynn Bullock will at some point in time, give the ninth Feldenkrais and Anat Baniel Method Seminar for Parents and Professionals in Zagreb about WORKING with CHILDREN.
+A team of experienced Feldenkrais and ABM Practitioners will give 2 days of free lessons for the children with disabilities and their families, following the Seminar.

 The two-day workshop is for parents and professionals (incl.
-Feldenkrais and ABM Practitioners).
+Feldenkrais and ABM, Neuromovement Practitioners).

 The curriculum is specific to the needs of the families who attend.
 Thus, each workshop has new theory and hands-on techniques.
 Nancy and Lynn will focus on empowering parents to find practical ways to use movement and awareness so that their child's brain can change itself as much as possible.

 Many parents of children with disabilities say that the theory and techniques from the Feldenkrais and Anat Baniel Methods make a paradigm shift from more traditional therapeutic methods.
 There is a fundamental change in approach when one goes from using a mechanical model to an informational model.
 Parents say that they experience a shift in their underlying assumptions about their child’s ability to learn and improve.
 The goal is no longer to insist that the child do what they cannot do, the goal is to wake up the child’s brain by starting with whatever he or she can presently do.
 When parents understand more about brain plasticity, they can better support their child’s ability to act.